-- Attend an orientation in the first week of Fall Semester.
+- Attend an orientation prior to Week of Welcome.

 - Serve 8-10 hours per week every week of the semester excluding exam weeks.

-- Attend weekly training reflection sessions as part of their 8-10 hours of service/week.
+- Attend training reflection sessions as part of their 8-10 hours of service/week.

 Benefits of serving as a Bonner Leader: